rabuell/DAT-129_robert/projects/Readme.md

 "90" - Rotates the ICON 90 degrees.\
 "180" - Rotates the ICON 180 degrees.\
 "270" - Rotates the ICON 270 degrees.

+## Peer Teaching

+Demostrated functions as objects to the class.

+Applied Pandas to my ICON project in order to enhance the printing.